Keyclic/docs-en/index.rst

 Service Keyclic Documentation
 =============================

-Keyclic is an feedback hub app.
+Keyclic is a rise and process feedback app.
 It allows its users to signal malfunctions, technical problems or every other type of problem to the right organizations.

 Content
 -------